yankay/scala-tour/scala-tour.md

 ### Equality
 In Scala == is the same as equals function.
 It's not the same as Java, but it's more reasonable.
-This example define a equals function, and verify it.
+This example defines a equals function, and prints the result.
-Write a correctly equal function is not a easy work.
-This example also has a issue when it has subclass.
+Correctly writing an equals function is difficult.
+This example has an issue with subclasses.
 Try to change 'class' to 'case class', and delete the equals function.
-Case Class can generate correctly equal function for us.
+Case Class correctly generates the equals function for us.

 ```
 class Person(val name: String) {